pedrozath/opalla/README.md

 Please note that all events have their default behavior prevented by default.

 ## Development

+The project is on beta phase.
+It's missing:

+* Specs
+* Tests
+* Rubocops
+* ActiveRecord models support

 Fork and make a PR.
 Or talk to me at `pedro@pedromaciel.com`.